sheharyaar/lagnos-vpn/README.md

 #### TODO

 - [X] Overall design of the VPN and the platform agnostic functions
-- [ ] Bash script to setup routing tables
+- [X] Bash script to setup tunnel
-- [ ] Checkpoint 1 : Open a tunnel and inspect the packets
+- [X] Checkpoint 1 : Open a tunnel and inspect the packets
+- [ ] Bash script to setup routes
 - [ ] Checkpoint 2 : Send packets without SSL to the client and back
 - [ ] Checkpoint 3 : Send packets with SSL to the client and back
 - [ ] Checkpoint 4 : Setup authentication and session management